akshay-gupta123/Real-Time-Sudoku-Solver/README.md

 # Real-Time-Sudoku-Solver

-A linkedin post inspired me to make this.
-This project also helps me using my time wisufully.

 ## Usage

-After cloning this repository, create a virtual environment and install all the packages required to run TEDFinder.
+After cloning this repository, create a virtual environment and install all the packages required to run Sudoku-Solver.

 ```console
 $ python3 -m venv venv